lujada/forum-chat-app/README.md

-# forum-chat-app
+# Forum Chat App
-Forum chatting app using python, flask and PostreSQL

-This app is a forum-like website where users can post new topics and chat.
+This is a forum app that uses python, flask and PostreSQL.

+You can test the app here: https://forum-chat-app.herokuapp.com/

+Start by creating a new user and decide whether the user will have admin rights or not.

-The features include:
+# The features include:

 - Different topics where you can chat with other users (General, music, other etc.)
-- Under the topics you can join an existing discussion or create a new one
+- Under the topics you can write a message to an existing discussion or create a new one
-- The user has the possibility to search for words that appear in any topic
+- After creating a new thread you can then add a link to a picture that will be shown in the topic.
+- You can delete your own messages and threads

+# Admin rights:
-- Admins have a secret area where they can create new discussion only visible to other admins
+- Hidden area where you can add and remove areas
+- Show and create areas only visible to other admins
+- Delete any thread